What’s in Your Sofa?

 Testing on exposed animals has produced grim results that don’t bode well for humans.
 Traces found in human breast milk are especially worrisome.
 Presumably, flame retardants can be transferred to infants that way.

 Polybrominated diphenyl ethers, or PBDEs, were once the main ingredients in flame retardants.
 After mounting evidence that PBDEs thrive in the environment and embed themselves in organisms, they were discontinued in the U.S. in 2004.
-The EPA reported that long-term exposure to these toxic chemicals could result in liver, thyroid, or neurodevelopmental damage.
+The EPA reported that long-term exposure to these toxic chemicals could result in liver, thyroid or neurodevelopmental damage.
 PBDEs were also shown to affect brain development and the reproductive system.

 Alternatives were found, but they’re not much better.
 One compound, known as chlorinated tris or TDCPP, was voluntarily removed from kids’ pajamas around 40 years ago.
 In 2012, the peer-reviewed journal Environmental Science & Technology published its findings on TDCPP.
 According to scientists who conducted studies of foam in couches, there are plenty of reasons for concern.
 The consumer advocacy group Toxic-Free Future has chimed in as well:

-• TDCPP has a negative impact on animals that includes cancer, reproductive issues, and DNA mutations.
+• TDCPP has a negative impact on animals that includes cancer, reproductive issues and DNA mutations.

 • California has identified it as a carcinogen under Proposition 65.